whitetigle/fable-pwa/README.md

 It's called Remote Debugging and you should definitely use it!

+# Try the live sample!

+Grab your mobile phone and browse to: [https://whitetigle.github.io/fable-pwa/](https://whitetigle.github.io/fable-pwa/)

+## Check how it works

+If you use chrome, just open the Developer Tools and click on the ``Application`` tab.
+There you'll see:

+1. your Service Worker
+2. the possible errors encountered while fetching data.

+If you get some errors, go to the ``Network`` tab and check what's going there.
+It's often a problem with ressources we can't load for whatever reason (often CORS).

-# Update this sample to your needs
+## Update this sample to your needs

-## From docs to public
+### From docs to public
 The current project will build to the ``docs`` folder to enable GitHub hosting.

 Don't forget to modify the ``webpack.config.js file`` like this in order to allow the building of ``bundle.js`` into the public folder: